 This needs to be in the forefront of the mind of anyone investing their hard-earned money.
 The problem is, people still fall for the promise of high returns at low risk, because they WANT to believe it.

-I have seen super-smart, executive-level investors get sucked in by smooth-talking cold-callers because the desire for it to be true (greed, essentially) clouds their normally good judgment.
+I have seen super-smart, executive-level investors get sucked in by smooth-talking cold-callers (see the fictitious example above “Boiler Room” above) because the desire for it to be true (greed, essentially) clouds their normally good judgment.

-It is not always possible to get adequate information about the investment being pitched to you, but before you hand over any money, you need to make damn sure you have spent time researching the company and the people behind it.
+It is not always possible to get adequate information about the investment being pitched to you, but before you hand over any money, you’d better make damn sure you have spent time researching the company and the people behind it.

 In other words: Vet it before you get it!